farid-asgarli/InvoiceApp/README.md

                   dotnet watch run

 The necessary data will be seeded and database will be created on the run, so you do not need a database file.
+This project already uses production build of React, which is Loacated inside /InvoiceApp/API/wwwroot.

 Credentials: